fbpx

 On the other hand, C-PTSD is a form of PTSD that develops after a person experiences prolonged or repeated trauma.
 While PTSD is typically associated with a single traumatic event, C-PTSD is associated with ongoing or repeated trauma.

-Additional Symptoms designated to C-PTSD
+Additional Symptoms of C-PTSD

 C-PTSD also includes additional symptoms such as: